Liberal Arts and Sustainability Curriculum Grant

 - Ethical considerations of sustainability

-This year, one or more of the course awards will be granted for a course redesigned or developed in line with UNH’s new Responsible Governance and Sustainable Citizenship Project (RGSCP).
+This year, one or more of the course awards will be granted for a course redesigned or developed in line with UNH’s new Responsible Governance and Sustainability Citizenship Project (RGSCP).
 RGSCP is a newly established initiative in the Liberal Arts to promote the humanistic study and discussion of ethics, citizenship, principled leadership, responsible governance of private and public institutions and the creation of sustainable institutions.
 Courses are particularly desired that create a dialogue between the past and the present or bring cross-disciplinary or cross-cultural perspectives to bear on RGSCP themes.

 Past course topics funded include: